 With regard to mica minerals, we collaborated with our suppliers to map their entire supply chain back to the mines of origin.
-For cobalt and tin, we have surveyed all 188 identified suppliers, using templates supplied by the Responsible Minerals Initiative.
-Of those suppliers who confirmed using high risk materials necessary to the functionality of the product, 83% disclosed their smelters.
-A total of 38% of these smelters are conformant with the Responsible Mineral Assurance Process (RMAP) standard, or an equivalent standard.
+For cobalt and tin, we have surveyed all 120 identified suppliers, using templates supplied by the Responsible Minerals Initiative.
+Of those suppliers who confirmed using high risk materials necessary to the functionality of the product, 81% disclosed their smelters.
+A total of 57% of these smelters are either listed as active or conformant smelters in the Responsible Mineral Assurance Process (RMAP) standard, or an equivalent standard.
 Suppliers with a “conflict free statement”, but who did not disclose the smelters in their supply chain, were not regarded as being conformant, since our due diligence is based on the Organization for Economic Cooperation and Development (OECD) Guidance for Responsible Mineral Supply Chains.
-In 2020, we will continue our due diligence process to ensure our suppliers steer their supply chains towards using only smelters validated via RMAP (or equivalent).
+In 2021, we will continue our due diligence process to ensure our suppliers steer their supply chains towards using only smelters validated via RMAP (or equivalent).

 Thierry Vanlancker CEO AkzoNobel